v893979/ai_for_impact_rural_edu_ai/README.md

 ## Conversational agent using Agent builder
-File with name exported_playbook_Default Generative Playbook.json is the exported agent builder code This agent builder is integrated to [https://](https://kaggle-gemini-ai.ts.r.appspot.com/) You can access this agent by clicking on the conversational message at bottom right corner of the screen This agent is trained on Australian Victorian Grade 7 Mathematics curriculam You can ask queries to it such as "Explain chapter 1 to me"
+File with name exported_playbook_Default Generative Playbook.json is the exported agent builder code This agent builder is integrated to [RuralEducation Website](https://kaggle-gemini-ai.ts.r.appspot.com/) You can access this agent by clicking on the conversational message at bottom right corner of the screen This agent is trained on Australian Victorian Grade 7 Mathematics curriculam You can ask queries to it such as "Explain chapter 1 to me"